How Agentic AI is shaping the next wave of intelligent AP workflows

 Preparing for what comes next

-While many AP platforms are not yet marketed as agentic, the foundations are already in place.
+While many AP platforms are not yet marketed as agentic, the foundations are already in place, or in some cases, already in production.
 AI-driven invoice capture, validation logic, workflow automation, and predictive analytics are the building blocks.
 As enterprises grow more comfortable trusting AI to handle critical tasks, the move toward goal-seeking systems becomes a natural next step.

 Finance teams that want to stay ahead of this curve should begin thinking in terms of delegation.
 What work is still performed manually that could be transitioned to intelligent automation?
 What exceptions are repetitive or predictable?
 What patterns require constant human attention that an agent could learn to manage?